-- Antiretroviral (ARV) drug-resistance testing is recommended at the time of HIV diagnosis, before initiation of therapy in all treatment-naive children (AII).
+Antiretroviral drug-resistance testing is recommended at the time of HIV diagnosis, before initiation of therapy, in all treatment-naive patients (AII).
 Genotypic resistance testing is preferred for this purpose (AIII).

-- ARV drug resistance testing is recommended before changing therapy because of treatment failure (AI*).
+Antiretroviral drug resistance testing is recommended before changing therapy because of virologic failure (AI*).

-- Phenotypic resistance testing should be used (usually in addition to genotypic resistance testing) for patients with known or suspected complex drug resistance mutation patterns, which generally arise after virologic failure of successive ARV therapy regimens (BIII).
+Phenotypic resistance testing should be used (usually in addition to genotypic resistance testing) for patients with known or suspected complex drug resistance mutation patterns, which generally arise after virologic failure of successive antiretroviral therapy regimens (BIII).

-- The absence of detectable resistance to a drug does not ensure that use of the drug will be successful as mutations may not be detected once the drug has been discontinued.
-A history of all previously used antiretroviral agents and available resistance test results should be reviewed when making decisions regarding the choice of new agents (AII).
+The absence of detectable resistance to a drug does not ensure that use of the drug will be successful as mutations may not be detected once the drug has been discontinued.
+A history of all previously used antiretroviral agents and available resistance test results must be reviewed when making decisions regarding the choice of new agents (AII).

-- Consultation with a specialist in pediatric HIV infection is recommended for interpretation of resistance assays when considering starting or changing an ARV regimen in pediatric patients (AI*).
+Consultation with a pediatric HIV specialist is recommended for interpretation of resistance assays when considering starting or changing an antiretroviral regimen in pediatric patients (AI*).

 HIV Drug-Resistance and Resistance Assays

-HIV replication is a continuous process in most untreated patients, leading to the daily production of billions of viral particles.
-The goal of antiretroviral therapy (ART) is to suppress HIV replication as rapidly and fully as possible, indicated by a reduction in plasma HIV RNA to below the limit of detection of the most sensitive assays available.
-Unfortunately, mutations in HIV RNA readily arise during viral quantification because HIV reverse transcriptase (RT) is a highly error-prone enzyme.
+HIV replication is a continuous process in most untreated patients, leading to the daily production of billions of virions.
+The goal of combination antiretroviral therapy (cART) is to suppress HIV replication as rapidly and fully as possible, as indicated by a reduction in plasma HIV RNA to below the limit of detection using the most sensitive assays available.
+Unfortunately, mutations in HIV RNA arise during viral replication because HIV reverse transcriptase (RT) is a highly error-prone enzyme.
 Consequently, ongoing replication in the presence of antiretroviral (ARV) drugs, as occurs in suboptimal adherence, readily and progressively selects for strains of HIV with mutations that confer drug resistance.
 Viruses harboring resistance-associated mutations can be transmitted in both perinatal and non-perinatal infection, underscoring the importance of resistance testing at the time of HIV diagnosis before cART initiation.1,2

 Drug-resistance detection methods vary depending on the class of ARV agents.
-Both genotypic assays and phenotypic assays currently are used to detect the presence of virus that is resistant to inhibitors of the HIV RT, integrase (IN), or protease (PR).
+Both genotypic assays and phenotypic assays currently are used to detect the presence of virus that is resistant to inhibitors of the HIV RT, integrase (IN), or protease (PR) enzymes.
 Clinical experience with testing for viral resistance to other agents is more limited, but genotypic assays that assess mutations in gp41 (envelope) genes also are commercially available.
 Experience is also limited with the use of commercially available genotypic and phenotypic assays in the evaluation of drug resistance in patients infected with non-B subtypes of HIV.3,4 Table 19 summarizes the indications for using available resistance testing.

 Analytic techniques have also been developed to use the genotype to predict the likelihood of a drug-resistant phenotype.
 This bioinformatic approach, currently applicable for RT, IN, and PR inhibitor resistance only, matches the pattern of mutations obtained from the patient sample with a large database of samples for which both genotype and phenotype are known.
-Therefore, the sample is assigned a predicted phenotype susceptibility (or “virtual phenotype”) based on the data from specimens matching the patient’s genotype.
-The primary limitations of this approach are that its predictive power depends upon the sensitivity of the genotypic methods used and the number of matches to the patient’s genotype.
+Therefore, the sample is assigned a predicted phenotype susceptibility (or virtual phenotype) based on the data from specimens matching the patient’s genotype.

 Tropism (Viral Coreceptor Usage) Assays

-HIV enters cells by a complex, multistep process that involves sequential interactions between the HIV envelope protein molecules and the CD4 receptor, and then with either the CCR5 or CXCR4 coreceptor molecules, culminating in the fusion of the viral and cellular membranes.
-Viruses initially are CCR5 tropic in the majority of untreated individuals, including infants and children infected by mother-to-child transmission (MTCT) of HIV.
+HIV enters cells by a complex, multistep process that involves sequential interactions between the HIV envelope protein molecules and the CD4 T lymphocyte (CD4) receptor, and then with either the CCR5 or CXCR4 coreceptor molecules, culminating in the fusion of the viral and cellular membranes.
+Viruses initially are CCR5 tropic in the majority of untreated individuals, including infants and children perinatally infected with HIV.
 However, a shift in coreceptor tropism often occurs over time, from CCR5 usage to either CXCR4 or dual or mixed [D/M] tropism.
 Viral coreceptor (tropism) assays are used to detect virus with tropism that will (CCR5 tropism) or will not (CXCR4 tropism or D/M tropism) be blocked by CCR5 antagonists.
 Detection of viral variants with CXCR4 or D/M tropism indicates resistance to CCR5 antagonists.
 ARV-treated patients with extensive drug resistance are more likely to harbor detectable CXCR4- or D/M-tropic virus than untreated patients with comparable CD4 counts.15-17 Studies of heavily treated perinatally infected children and adolescents have shown CXCR4 tropism rates of 19% to 80%; however, most of the studies have used genotypic testing to determine tropism, which may be flawed, as discussed below.

 Detection of X4 or D/M tropism is a contraindication to the use of the CCR5 antagonists as part of a therapeutic regimen.
-Coreceptor use assays should be performed before a CCR5 inhibitor is used and should be considered in patients exhibiting virologic failure on a CCR5 inhibitor such as maraviroc.
+Coreceptor assays must be performed before a CCR5 inhibitor is used and should be considered in patients exhibiting virologic failure on a CCR5 inhibitor such as maraviroc.

-One of the tropism assays also can be performed following amplification of HIV sequences from peripheral blood DNA (Trofile-DNA [Monogram Biosciences, Inc.]) and may be useful when a change to a regimen containing a CCR5 antagonist is being considered for an individual with an undetectable plasma viral load below 1,000 copies/mL and can be used even when the viral load is undetectable (e.g., if single-drug substitution for toxicity).
+One of the tropism assays can also be performed following amplification of HIV sequences from peripheral blood DNA (Trofile-DNATM [Monogram Biosciences, Inc.]) and may be most useful when a change to a regimen containing a CCR5 antagonist is being considered for individuals with plasma viral load below 1,000 copies/mL and can be used even when the viral load is undetectable (e.g., if single-drug substitution for toxicity).

 Limitations of Current Resistance and Tropism Assays

 Limitations of the genotypic, phenotypic, and phenotype-prediction assay approaches include lack of uniform quality assurance testing and high cost.
 In addition, drug-resistant variants are likely to exist at low levels in every HIV-infected patient.
 Drug-resistant viruses that constitute <10% to 20% of the circulating virus population or are present in the reservoir of latently infected cells may not be detected by any of the currently available commercial resistance assays.20 A comprehensive review of the past use of ARV agents and the virologic responses to those agents, and all prior resistance mutations (i.e., cumulative genotype), even if not present on the current genotype, is important in making decisions regarding the choice of new agents for patients with virologic failure.21

-Genotypic assays have been proposed as an alternative approach to detemining the tropism of plasma HIV.
-However, they are not currently recommended because the limited experience with this approach indicates that the sensitivity and specificity are lower than phenotypic tropism assays, particularly in the setting of CCR5 antagonist interruption where reversion to wild-type may occur.22,23
+Genotypic assays to assess tropism have been proposed as an alternative approach to detemining the tropism of plasma HIV.
+However, they are not currently recommended because the limited experience with this approach indicates that the sensitivity may be lower than phenotypic tropism assays, particularly in the setting of CCR5 antagonist interruption where reversion to wild-type may occur.22,23

-Although drug resistance may be detected in infants, children, and adults who are not receiving therapy at the time of the assay, loss of detectable resistance and reversion to predominantly wild-type virus often occur in the first 4 to 6 weeks after ARV drugs are stopped.16-18 As a result, resistance testing is of greatest value when performed within 4 weeks after drugs are discontinued, or as soon after diagnosis as possible.27 The absence of detectable resistance to a drug at the time of testing does not ensure that future use of the drug will be successful,19 especially if the agent shares cross resistance with drugs previously used.
+Although drug resistance may be detected in the circulating plasma of infants, children, and adults who are not receiving therapy at the time of the assay, loss of detectable resistance and reversion to predominantly wild-type virus often occur in the first 4 to 6 weeks after ARV drugs are stopped.24-26 As a result, resistance testing is of greatest value when performed prior to or within 4 weeks after drugs are discontinued, or as soon after diagnosis as possible.27 The absence of detectable resistance to a drug at the time of testing does not ensure that future use of the drug will be successful,1,28 especially if the agent shares cross resistance with drugs previously used.
 It may be prudent to repeat resistance testing if an incomplete virological response to a new treatment regimen is observed in an individual with prior treatment failure(s) (see Management of Children Receiving Antiretroviral Therapy).

 Use of Resistance Assays in Determining Initial Treatment

-MTCT transmission and behavioral transmission of drug-resistant strains to newly infected individuals (via perinatal and non-perinatal transmission of HIV) has been well documented and are associated with suboptimal virologic response to initial cART if this resistance is not taken into account when designing the initial regimen.29-33 Drug-resistant variants of HIV may persist for months after birth in infected infants25 and impair the response to ART.26 Consequently, ARV drug-resistance testing is recommended for all treatment-naive children before therapy is initiated.
-Genotypic testing is preferred in this setting because it may reveal the presence of both resistance mutations and polymorphisms that facilitate the replication of drug-resistant virus.
+Transmission of drug-resistant strains to newly infected individuals (via perinatal and non-perinatal transmission of HIV) has been well documented and is associated with suboptimal virologic response to initial cART if this resistance is not taken into account when designing the initial regimen.29-33 Drug-resistant variants of HIV may persist for months after birth in infected infants34 and impair the response to cART.35 Consequently, ARV drug-resistance testing is recommended for all treatment-naive children before therapy is initiated.
+Standard genotypic testing is preferred in this setting because it may reveal the presence of both RT and PR resistance mutations and polymorphisms that facilitate the replication of drug-resistant virus.
 Genotypic testing for integrase resistance mutations prior to initial treatment is only recommended in special circumstances (e.g., acquisition of HIV from an individual treated with an integrase inhibitor with concern for transmission of integrase resistance).

 Use of Resistance Assays in the Event of Virologic Failure